-Here they are - peanut butter and jelly bars.
 The base is chewy but is strong enough to hold the jelly and topping without crumbling into pieces.
-There’s just enough jelly without it dripping down when you take a bite.
-The topping is perfectly uneven and crumbly but stuck on the jelly.
+There’s also just the right amount of jelly without it dripping down the sides when you take a bite.
+These are freaking delicious.

-Give these bars a try and with every bite it will spark a memory of childhood and that old standby lunch we had growing up.
+Give these bars a try and with every bite it will spark a memory of childhood.